slopezpereyra/slopezpereyra.github.io/_posts/2023-09-4-OnAFanaticalBook.md

 Saint Agustine.
 That it is very rare is also proven by the lack of more examples, at least as far as my inquiries have gone.
 But even then, whatever value it has, is literary.
-(Origen's exegesis are simply exquisite to read, as are Augustine's \textit{Confessions} and Pascal's
+(Origen's exegesis are simply exquisite to read, as are Augustine's *Confessions* and Pascal's *Thoughts*.)
-\textit{Thoughts}.)
 One may argue that literary value is enough to make these authors great, and this I do not object.
 But in what comes to philosophical matters, at least if philosophy is to have something to do with truth, however remotely, theology generally offers very little.

-The above exceptions aside, all my readings of theology were \textit{at best}
+The above exceptions aside, all my readings of theology were *at best* bearable.
-bearable.
 Their arguments never followed a straight path, but like a serpent meandered in search of a conclusion in accordance with the Scriptures.
 Every conclusion was beforehand an assumption, and problematic questions were solved,